-Mannitol (Mannitol EP 200.00gm) is a sugar-based solution that is used as a contrast agent for examinations of the small bowel.
-It can also be used as an intravenous infusion for treatment purposes.
+Mannitol is a sugar-based solution that we use as a contrast agent for examinations of the small bowel.

 Why is it used?

 It is used to highlight the small bowel which means that it will be easier to visualise on the MRI scan images.